Disjoint Tours and the Price of Diversity

 \section{The Price of Diversity of \disjointSHP{} in \uniformLine{}}

-In this section, we establish both the regular and the asymptotic price of diversity of \disjointSHP{} for the class of uniform geometric graphs in $\mathbb{R}^1$, specifically for the case where $s = 1$ and $t = n$, thereby proving Theorem \ref{thm:2}.
+In this section, we establish both the regular and the asymptotic price of diversity of \disjointSHP{} for the class of uniform metric graphs in $\mathbb{R}^1$, specifically when $s = 1$ and $t = n$, thereby proving the following.